2004 indian ocean tsunami

 Young and old, the tsunami spared no-one.

-Here I am leaning on a Red Cross chopper, loaded and ready for take-off to Teunom.
-It was an awe-inspiring sight as U.S. Navy Seahawks from the USS Abraham Lincoln flew 22 sorties from Banda Aceh, delivering tonnes of medical supplies, along with a German Red Cross doctor, three nurses, a lab technician, and a paramedic to Teunom.
+Here I am, leaning against a Red Cross helicopter, loaded and ready for take-off to Teunom.
+Around us, the scale of the response was extraordinary.
+U.S. Navy Seahawks from the USS Abraham Lincoln flew 22 sorties out of Banda Aceh, ferrying tonnes of medical supplies along with a German Red Cross doctor, three nurses, a lab technician, and a paramedic into the devastated area.

-The health team’s kit, packed in sturdy metal boxes and assembled on-site, was designed to serve the medical needs of up to 20,000 people.
-It included nine white tents that housed a maternity unit, pharmacy, waiting room, operating theatre, and laboratory.
+The health team’s equipment was as purposeful as it was compact.
+Packed into rugged metal boxes and assembled on site, it was designed to support the medical needs of up to 20,000 people.
+Within hours, nine white tents formed a functioning field hospital, complete with a maternity unit, pharmacy, waiting area, operating theatre, and laboratory.

 The Boxing Day tsunami prompted one of the largest humanitarian relief efforts in history.
 Witnessing the profound acts of humanity amidst such devastation was a tremendous privilege.
 Being among those who sacrificed so much to help others was deeply humbling.